tim-roberts1/tva/website/docs/reference/general/themes/customizing.md

 ### Web

-We ship CSS, SCSS variables, JS es6/commonJS modules, and meta-data for web projects.
+We ship CSS custom properties, SCSS variables, JS es6/commonJS modules, and meta-data for web projects.
 This way, you can choose whichever solution works best for your project.

 #### CSS Usage